HMS Vindictive (1897)

 HMS Vindictive was a British Arrogant-class cruiser built at Chatham Dockyard.
 She was launched on 9 December 1897 and completed in 1899.
 The vessel participated in the Zeebrugge Raid.

 Service history

-Vindictive served with the Mediterranean Squadron from 1900,.
-Attached to the cruised division, she visited Larnaka in June 1902, and took part in combined manoeuvres between the Mediterranean and Channel fleets in the Aegean Sea and off Argostoli in September and October that year.
+Vindictive served with the Mediterranean Squadron from 1900.
+Attached to the cruiser division, she visited Larnaka in June 1902, and took part in combined manoeuvres between the Mediterranean and Channel fleets in the Aegean Sea and off Argostoli in September and October that year.

 She was refitted in 1909–10 for service in the 3rd Division of the Home Fleet.
 In March 1912 she became a tender to the training establishment HMS Vernon.
 Obsolescent by the outbreak of First World War, in August 1914 she was assigned to the 9th Cruiser Squadron and captured the German merchantmen Schlesien and Slawentzitz on 7 August and 8 September respectively.
 In 1915 she was stationed on the southeast coast of South America.
 From 1916 to late 1917 she served in the White Sea.